MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 **java.lang.String -> /java/lang/String.eea**

-for inner classes ,additional information is contained in the file name.
+for inner classes, additional information is contained in the file name.
 Inner classes have a proper Eclipse External Annotations file :

 **org.tool.a$1 -> /example/org/tool/a$1.eea**